Denmark–Switzerland relations

 Denmark–Switzerland relations refers to the current and historical relations between Denmark and Switzerland.
 Denmark has an embassy in Bern.
 Switzerland has an embassy in Copenhagen, but only offers consular services from the Nordic Regional Consular Centre in Stockholm.
 Diplomatic relations between Denmark and Switzerland were established in 1945.
+Denmark is a full member of the European Union and NATO, while Switzerland is not.